tommasomarchionni/homebridge-openHAB/README.md

 * "itemType" - you can have different type of switch item, number item, contact item, etc. Here you can define the type:
     * use "TemperatureSensorItem" for Temperature Sensor,
     * use "LightSensorItem" for Light Sensor,
+    * use "ThermostatItem" for Thermostat (experimental support),
     * use "FanItem" for Fan,
     * use "LightbulbItem" for Lightbulb,
     * use "OutletItem" for Outlet,
     * use "MotionSensorItem" for Motion Sensor.
-* "skipItem" - set to true if you want avoid to load the item in Homekit catalog, default is false.
+* "skipItem" - set to true if you want avoid to load the item in Homekit catalog, default is false,
+* "itemSubType" - use only with itemType=ThermostatItem, defines the type of openHAB item associated to ThermostatItem:
+    * use "CurrentTemperatureItem" for openHAB item with current temperature value,
+    * use "TargetTemperatureItem" for openHAB item with target temperature value.
+* "itemUniqueAggregationId" - use only with itemType=ThermostatItem, defines which item are associated with a Thermostat, use the same integer value for the same thermostat.

 Configuration sample:
 ```